akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 Click on the `link` button on each record line in the selector to preview the record!
 It opens automatically a new tab in your browser.
 :::

+## Delete records

-## Delete a record or all records
+### Delete a record
 You can delete a record or all the records of an entity.
  To delete a record, 2 choices:
 - Either directly in the records grid, clicking on the *trashcan* button on each record line.
 - Either in the details of the record, clicking on the `...` button then `delete`.

+### Delete all the records
 To delete all the records of an entity, click on the `...` button in the records grid then `delete all records`.

 ::: tips
-To delete all the records of an entity, you need to check that no record of this entity is linked to other entities.
+To delete all the records of an entity, you need to check that no record of this entity is linked to other entities or used in a product.
 :::